xoseperez/rpnlib/README.md

 Using the library is pretty easy.
 Follow this steps:

-* Create the context (where stack, variables and functions are stored)
+* Create the context (where stack, variables and operators are stored)
-* Initialize the functions
+* Initialize the context (loads default operators)
 * Add any required variables (optional)
+* Add any additional custom operators (optional)
 * Process a command
 * Inspect stack
+* Clear context

 A simple code would be: